tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 .. tip:: **To view a level file information:**

-    In the OpenToonz browser or in the Xsheet/Timeline right-click the level whose info you want to view and choose **Info** from the menu that opens; if the file is a video or a sequence of images, use the slider at the bottom of the box to change the current frame and see the related information.
+    In the Tahoma browser or in the Xsheet/Timeline right-click the level whose info you want to view and choose **Info** from the menu that opens; if the file is a video or a sequence of images, use the slider at the bottom of the box to change the current frame and see the related information.

 .. tip:: **To view the entire contents of the current folder:**